Smokey Bear: Living symbol

 Smokey Bear lived at the National Zoo for 26 years.
-During that time he received millions of visitors and many letters addressed to him (more than 13,000 a week) that in 1964 the United States Postal Service gave him his own ZIP Code (20252), which is still in use.
-He developed a love for peanut butter sandwiches, in addition to his daily diet of bluefish and trout.
+During that time, he received millions of visitors and so many letters addressed to him (more than 13,000 a week) that in 1964, the United States Postal Service gave him his own ZIP Code (20252), which is still in use.
+He developed a love for peanut butter sandwiches in addition to his daily diet of bluefish and trout.

 In 1962, Smokey was paired with a female bear, "Goldie Bear," with the hope that perhaps Smokey's descendants would take over the Smokey Bear title.
-In 1971, when the pair still had not produced any young, the zoo added "Little Smokey," another orphaned bear cub from the Lincoln Forest, to their cage—announcing that the pair had "adopted" this cub.
+In 1971, the zoo added "Little Smokey," another orphaned bear cub from the Lincoln Forest, to their cage, announcing that the pair had "adopted" this cub.

-On May 2, 1975, Smokey Bear officially "retired" from his role as living icon, and the title "Smokey Bear II" was bestowed upon Little Smokey in an official ceremony.
+On May 2, 1975, Smokey Bear officially retired from his role as living icon, and his adopted son, Little Smokey, was given the title of "Smokey Bear II" in an official ceremony.
 Little Smokey died August 11, 1990.

 Upon the death of the original bear on November 9, 1976, his remains were returned by the government to Capitan, New Mexico, and buried at Smokey Bear Historical Park, operated by the New Mexico State Forestry Division.
 The facility is now a wildfire and Smokey interpretive center.
 The bear is interred in the adjacent garden.
-The plaque at his grave reads, "This is the resting place of the first living Smokey Bear ... the living symbol of wildfire prevention and wildlife conservation."

 The Washington Post ran a semi-humorous obituary for Smokey, labeled "Bear," calling him a transplanted New Mexico native who had resided for many years in Washington, D.C., with many years of government service.
-It also mentioned his family, including his wife, Goldie Bear, and "adopted son" Little Smokey.
-The obituary noted that Smokey and Goldie were not blood-relatives, despite the fact that they shared the same "last name" of "Bear."
+It also mentioned his family, including his wife, Goldie Bear, and "adopted son," Little Smokey.
+The obituary noted that Smokey and Goldie were not blood relatives, despite the fact that they shared the same "last name" of "Bear."
 The Wall Street Journal included an obituary for Smokey Bear on the front page of the paper on November 11, 1976.
 The New York Times published one as well; in fact, so many newspapers published articles and obituaries that the National Zoo archives include four complete scrapbooks devoted to them (Series 12, boxes 66–67).

-Popularity
+Peak in popularity

 Smokey quickly became a part of American popular culture, appearing on radio programs, in comic strips, in cartoons, and as merchandise.
 Knickerbocker Bears acquired the license to produce Smokey Bear dolls in 1944.
 In 1949, Forest Service worker Rudy Wendelin became the campaign's full-time artist and was considered Smokey Bear's "manager" until Wendelin retired in 1973.